Selecting the right sensors for automated HVAC

 Humidity sensors play a vital role in maintaining comfortable indoor environments.
 They should be placed in areas where moisture levels are likely to fluctuate, such as bathrooms, kitchens, and laundry rooms.

-READ MORE Addressing noise concerns in automated HVAC
+READ MORE Exploring AI-driven automation in HVAC

 1.3 Airflow Sensors